Aegiq/lightworks/docs/source/qubit/gates.rst

     H = lw.qubit.H()

-These gates are functionally Circuits, and so can also be added and combined with the other Circuits in the same way.
+These gates are functionally PhotonicCircuits, and so can also be added and combined with other PhotonicCircuits in the same way.
 In the following, we create a 4 mode circuit to define two qubits (a & b) and then apply X, Y & Z gates to one qubit and H, S & T to the other.

 .. code-block:: Python